-I learned absolutely everything I could about the subject, I read and read, everything, from equipment and lighting books, to studying the work of Carrie Sandoval and Kelly and Tracey Raver.
+I learned absolutely everything I could about the subject, I read and read everything, from technical aspects, to working with the figure, posing newborns, babies and toddlers, lighting, running a successful studio, grappling with business skills, on to studying the work of the then current leaders in newborn photography - Carrie Sandoval and Kelly and Tracey Raver.
 I began to hone my own workflow with newborns and babies.
 I adored it.

 Shortly afterwards, I sought out training with Maddy Rogers and Shellie Wall, who are leading UK newborn photographers, and founding members of BANPAS (Baby And Newborn Photography ASsociation), which is an organisation which provides newborn photographers posing and safety training when working with day old babies.

 Their teaching propelled my skills forward and confirmed again that this was the right path.

 In the next few years I created a beautiful, cosy natural light studio for newborn photography and continued my training, with globally recognised, award winning Newborn Photographers Kelly Brown, Jade Gao and Kent's own Sujata Setia.
 Each in depth learning experience brought another hue to my skill set and was invaluable to my development.